rudhib2/Matchmaking-Algorithm/README.md

 - all the raw data is present in the 'tests' folder  in the file CS225_matchmaking.csv

 **Written Report**
-- the written report is present in the 'result.d' file
+- the written report is present in the 'results.md' file

                                                                          **RUNNING**